Shtekata/task-manager/README.md

 This app have responsive design and can be use with mobile phone.

-Are used styled-jsx, useReducer, HOC's, protected guards,
+Are used styled-jsx, useReducer, HOC(guarded routes), Hook(using fetch), deployed on Heroku, using Formik

 **Note: this is a free to use project!**